craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Select SharePoint.
 Note that Tameka has no sites listed.

 1. Open a new browser tab.
-Browse to  https://LODSAXXXXXX.sharepoint.com/sites/marketing.
+Browse to **https://LODSAXXXXXX.sharepoint.com/sites/marketing**.

 1. Select **Not following** and wait for the link to change to "Following".

 1. On **LON-CL4**, signed in as **ADATUM\Administrator**.

 1. Open a new browser tab.
-Browse to  https://LODSAXXXXXX.sharepoint.com/sites/marketing.
-Sign in as **catherine@adatumXXXXXX.onelearndns.com**.
+Browse to **https://LODSAXXXXXX.sharepoint.com/sites/marketing**.
+Sign in as **Catherine**.

    This should fail.
-Catherine's account is blocked (from a previous lab).
+Catherine’s account is blocked (from a previous lab).

 1. On **LON-CL1**, signed in as **ADATUM\Administrator**.

 1. Open Edge.
 Browse to the **Microsoft 365 admin center** and sign in as the tenant owner.

-1. Unblock Catherine's account.
+1. Unblock Catherine’s account.

 1. On **LON-CL4**, signed in as **ADATUM\Administrator**.

 1. Open a new browser tab.
-Browse to  https://LODSAXXXXXX.sharepoint.com/sites/marketing.
-Sign in as **catherine@adatumXXXXXX.onelearndns.com**.
+Browse to **https://LODSAXXXXXX.sharepoint.com/sites/marketing**.
+Sign in as **Catherine**.

 1. In the **You need permission to access this site** box, enter some text and request access.